Fire and rescue services

 Full travel advice: Local contacts

 The security situation is volatile.
-Unemployment is high, the economy is unstable and there is a higher crime rate.
+Unemployment is high, the economy is unstable, and there is a high crime rate.

 Sometimes there are shortages of medical supplies, basic goods and food.